-In honor of Earth Day, here are 15 practical steps you can take toward living a more sustainable life:
+In honor of Earth Day, here are 15 practical steps you can take toward living a more sustainable life and help protect the Earth:

 Smart Heating and Cooling

-4. During the hot dog days of summer, try cooking outside or using the microwave more.
-It will help keep the heat out of the kitchen.
+4. Cool cooking.
+During those Dog Days of Summer, try grilling outside or using the microwave more.
+It will help keep the heat out the house so you don’t have to crank the A/C.

-5. Reduce — Try to fix old things before buying new things.
+5. Reduce.
+Try to fix old things before buying new things.
 Buy used items whenever possible, at secondhand stores, garage sales, on eBay.
-See if someone is giving away an item you want on Freecycle.
+Say “no” to drinking straws at the restaurant.

-8. Compost — When you say “recycle,” most people think of bottles, cans, and paper.
+8. Compost.
+When you say “recycle,” most people think of bottles, cans, and paper.
 Composting is nature’s original way of recycling — turning “trash” into healthy new soil.
 You don’t need a complicated bin, just set aside a corner of your yard to dump out food scraps and yard debris, and turn it over every so often.
 Don’t have a yard?
 Many cities, towns, and community gardens have a public compost pile.
+Or try worm composting!

-9. Eat locally — By eating foods that are in season, and grown in your local area, you not only support your local ecosystems, your food will also be fresher and require less fuel (and carbon output) to get to you.
+9. Eat locally.
+By eating foods that are in season, and grown in your local area, you not only support your local ecosystems, but your food will also be fresher and require less fuel (and carbon output) to get to you.
 If possible grow your own vegetables.

 Change Behind the Wheel